Skip to content

 This range of pinkish-orange to orangey-pink hues has created a challenge for the gemstone industry to define the quintessential padparadscha “color.”
 However, there’s a general agreement that padparadscha sapphires should range in color from light to medium pinkish-orange to orangey-pink.
 As a result, there’s a diverse assortment of padparadschas from which gem lovers can choose the ratio of pink and orange that suits their preference.

-Padparadscha: The Perfect Choice for Bridal
+Padparadscha: A Perfect Choice for Engagement Rings

 Read more